 Battle Rifles: After WWII, the Army sought a replacement for the M1 Garand, a large and heavy rifle, firing an unquestionably high-powered cartridge, the .30 caliber 30.06.
 This–a high-powered, full-sized cartridge–is the defining characteristic of the battle rifle.
-Because of the power of these long-range cartridges, battle rifles tend to be heavy, weighing in the ten-pound range, and have been historically made of steel and wood, which has been partially replaced with aluminum and plastics in the modern era.
+Because of the power of these long-range cartridges, battle rifles tend to be heavy, weighing in the ten-pound range, and have been historically made of machined steel and wood, which has been largely replaced with aluminum and plastics in the modern era.
 The M1 was the first generally issued semiautomatic battle rifle.

 General George Patton called the Garand “the greatest battle implement ever devised,” but it did have drawbacks.
 Loaded, the weapon commonly weighed more than 11 pounds, and it did not use magazines, but metal clips holding only 8 rounds.
 The 30.06 is also a large and heavy cartridge, limiting the number of rounds a soldier can carry.
 The Garand remains the only widely available firearm actually fed via a clip, which term is commonly misused when one actually means “magazine.”

 The M-14 was the rifle that initially accompanied our troops in Vietnam.
 Its unsuitability as a general issue rifle for counter insurgency warfare, particularly fought in a jungle environment, quickly became obvious.
 The need for a lighter weapon capable of fully automatic fire–battle rifles are too light to be controllable in full-auto mode–and firing a smaller cartridge became obvious.
 One can carry far more .223 cartridges for the same weight and space than .308 cartridges.
 No soldier that has seen combat has ever wished for less ammunition.